 Tips for Timing Winter Squash Storage • When to Eat Which Kind

 Many winter squash fruits appear to be mature before they are actually ready to harvest, and some require time in storage after harvest for best eating quality.
 For the best-quality squash, wait to harvest all types until they are mature — at least 50–55 days after the fruit has set — and cure before storing and eating.

 As noted above, a good rule of thumb is to consume small-fruited types first, but read on for additional type-specific tips.

-The fruits of these types will have a dark-orange "ground spot" when mature.
-Fruits can be consumed at harvest, and eating quality is best within 2–3 months of harvest.
+The fruits of acorn types will have a dark-orange "ground spot" when mature.
+Fruits can be consumed at harvest, and eating quality is best within 2½ months of harvest.

-Spaghetti squash, too, can be consumed right away after harvest, and will store about 3 months.
+Spaghetti squash, too, can be consumed right away after harvest, and will store only about 2½ months.

-Varieties such as 'Sunshine' and 'Red Kuri' and Shokichi types can be consumed at harvest, and will store 2–3 months, 4 max.
+Varieties such as 'Sunshine,' ,'Red Kuri,' and Shokichi types can be consumed at harvest, and will store up to 4 months.
 Dry, corky stems are a good indication of fruit maturity.